bradleydavidparry/exercise_app/README.md

 # exercise_app
-Track strength, weight and ratio over time
+Track strength, weight and ratio over time.
+Add new data on a daily basis.